Hendejac/Hendejac.github.io/index.md

 [Elucidating Protein Conformational Differences with the Random Forest Classifier](https://hendejac.github.io/Protein-Conformations/)

-*Viewing and analzying molecular dynamics (MD) trajectories can be a daunting task, but by using the Random Forest (RF) classifier to classify between protein states, such as with or without an inhibitor, one can use the RF classifier's feature importances to simplify the task.*
+*Viewing and analzying molecular dynamics trajectories can be a daunting task, but by using the Random Forest classifier to classify between protein states, such as with or without an inhibitor, one can use the Random Forest classifier's feature importances to simplify the task.*

 [Continuous Constant-pH Molecular Dynamics Lambda and Log File Parser](https://hendejac.github.io/CpHMD-Analysis/)